exasol/row-level-security/doc/system_requirements.md

 <head><link href="oft_spec.css" rel="stylesheet"></link></head>

-# System Requirement Specification Exasol Row / Column Level Security
+# System Requirement Specification Exasol Row Level Security

 ## Introduction

-Exasol Row / Column Level Security (short "RCLS") is a plug-in for Exasol that provides the ability to grant access on individual rows or columns based on contents of the database.
+Exasol Row Level Security (short "RLS") is a plug-in for Exasol that provides the ability to grant access on individual rows based on contents of the database.

 ## About This Document